pearcandy/ciflib/README.md

-### ciflib
+## ciflib

-A python library for reading Crystallographic Information File (CIF) and converting CIF to input of some DFT code.
+A python library for analyzing the Crystallographic Information File (CIF).

 #### Install